manhofer/Line3Dpp/README.md

 If this parameter is activated the 3D lines are optimized (*bundled*) by minimizing their reprojection error.
 This only works when the Ceres-Solver is installed!
 It is generally recommended to use this option, since it results in more accurate 3D models.

-**Minimum image baseline** `-x` [`--min_image_baseline`] (`float`):

-The reconstruction principle of this algorithm is based on geometric reasoning.
-If you have several images from exactly the same viewpoint in your reconstruction, every 2D line segment match among these images makes perfect sense, even if it is wrong.
-Hence, we need a minimum baseline (Euclidean distance between the camera centers) between any image pair that is considered for matching.
-This value is defined in world coordinates!
-The default value is 0.1 (i.e. 10cm in a metric reconstruction), which usually works fine for the general case (e.g. when the SfM result is scaled such that the distance between the first two cameras is one, which is usually done in any SfM pipeline when no scale information is available).

 **Minimum number of images per line cluster** `-v` [`--visibility_t`] (`int`):

 By default only 3D lines are considered valid if they are seen in at least three different cameras (i.e. if they have 2D residuals from at least three images).
 You can change this value using this parameter.
 Please note that a minimum of three images is always required, since triangulations from just two lines (from two images) can not be verified.
 If you have a large number of images you can safely increase this value without risking that the reconstruction will turn out to be incomplete, but with a lower risk of outliers.